Academic Advising is here to support you during the period of remote learning!

 Advising and the Liberal Arts

 A liberal arts education demands from students active engagement in their learning.
 The focus of a St. Lawrence education is the cultivation of broadly applicable skills (critical thinking, written and oral communication, research, problem-solving) and engagement with the world through a variety of perspectives.
 This kind of education helps students prepare themselves for the worlds of work, civic engagement, and ongoing personal development.
 It helps them to become dynamic and flexible employees and citizens, who know how to learn to learn, how to engage with others in a diverse world, and how to advocate for their own beliefs and perspectives.
-All of a student's coursework–whether fulfilling general education requirements, the requirements of a major or minor, or simply courses undertaken due to a student's excitement about the course content–contribute to honing an alert and critical mind that will be well-prepared for the world beyond college.
-Co-curricular activities also contribute to the strengthening of students' interpersonal skills and ability to participate as a productive member of diverse communities.
+All of a student's coursework--whether fulfilling general education requirements, the requirements of a major or minor, or simply courses undertaken due to a student's excitement about the course content--contribute to honing an alert and critical mind that will be well-prepared for the world beyond college.
+Co-curricular activities also contribute to the strengthening of students' interpersonal skills and ability to participate as productive members of diverse communities.

 Taking advantage of the many available opportunities and navigating what is usually a non-linear path through college requires students' commitment to ongoing intellectual and social exploration, aided by strong advising from faculty and other mentors.
 The office of Academic Advising Programs serves as a hub for such activities, helping to connect students to the many kinds of opportunities that can help with their academic and personal growth.
 We work with academic departments and programs, Student Life, Athletics, the First-Year Program, the Sophomore Success Initiative, the Center for International and Intercultural Studies, Community-Based Learning, Career Services, Career Connections, and others across campus, seeing the student experience as holistic and interconnected.

-We invite all St. Lawrence students (and their families) to explore our web pages and to contact any of us to learn more about specific opportunities and services, to find solutions to problems, and to engage in an ongoing conversation about the many possibilities open to students.
+We invite all St. Lawrence students (and their families) to explore our web pages and to contact any of us to learn more about specific opportunities and services, to find solutions to problems, and to engage in an ongoing conversation about the myriad possibilities open to students.